Seems like everyone I know has been through the mind-boggling search online for some form of home security system.

 SimpliSafe has been around for over 12 years and boasts an A+ rating with the Better Business Bureau.
 Their systems and package offerings are quite different from those of Protect America.
 SimpliSafe systems are completely wireless, and there are no contracts at all.
 In fact, they offer a 60-day trial period which has earned them a bit of credibility.
 Their equipment is DIY and extremely simple to install (even a cavechild could do it!), however, they do offer professional installation for around $199.

-For anyone on a budget and not wanting more monthly bills, SimpliSafe offers several low-cost introductory packages, and customers can easily purchase additional equipment a little at the time.
+For anyone on a budget and not wanting more monthly bills, SimpliSafe offers several low-cost introductory packages, and customers can easily purchase additional equipment a little at a time.
 With this model, a homeowner can decide which items are most needed for their home security needs, start there and add on as funds are available.
 There are no monthly fees unless a monitoring package is purchased, and all the equipment purchased is the property of the homeowner.
 If the homeowner moves, the equipment can be easily uninstalled and brought along to the new home.

 These systems are all DIY and are typically operated in a self-monitoring manner.
 Notifications are sent to homeowners’ mobile phones and computers so that monitoring is easy!
 For instance, if someone approaches the front door of a customer with a doorbell camera, there is an immediate notification sent out.
 The homeowner can even communicate with the person at the door with a built-in microphone and speaker.
 But do keep in mind, SimpliSafe offers two relatively inexpensive monitoring options: $14.99 (no mobile control), and $24.99 (with mobile control).
 In a nutshell SimpliSafe offers: